affinidi/affinidi-cli/README.md

 ### **affinidi analytics**

-The Analytics command lets you choose whether you want send anonymous usage data or not.
+The Analytics command lets you opt in or out of sending anonymous usage data..

 USAGE